inducer/pyopencl/doc/runtime_program.rst

     constructed with source.
 (It will depend on the ICD in use how much compilation work is saved by this.)
-    By setting the environment variable :envvar:`PYOPENCL_NO_CACHE` to any non-empty value, this caching is suppressed.
+    By setting the environment variable :envvar:`PYOPENCL_NO_CACHE` to any string that :func:`pytools.strtobool` evaluates as ``True``, this caching is suppressed.
 No additional in-memory caching is performed.
 To retain the compiled version of a kernel in memory, simply retain the :class:`Program` and/or :class:`Kernel` objects.

     PyOpenCL will also cache "invokers", which are short snippets of Python that are generated to accelerate passing arguments to and enqueuing